 Hello Little Lady aims to be a platform to celebrate and give a voice to those of us in the dwarf community

-I first started writing and sharing my experiences of living with dwarfism back in around 2008 after taking a short creative writing course.
+I first started writing and sharing my experiences of living with dwarfism back in around 2008 after taking a short non-fiction writing course.
 I took the moniker Hello Little Lady after a young child shouted over to me, which I thought would be a great name for a blog and set about writing in secret.
 Firstly, because, well, and I think it was reflective of the time, I didn’t feel safe talking about dwarfism openly.
 So often people with dwarfism are dismissed for our experiences and I wanted a place to reflect.
 Secondly, I kept my identity secret from the dwarf community itself due to the divisions I found myself encountering.

 Over the years I’ve had a varied career in the online world – freelance, web design, local government and a brief stint at the BBC for the online content teams at Radio 2 and 6Music, which was a dream come true.
 Been to university, twice, receiving a bachelors and masters respectively.
 I have my hard-earned independence and drive about in my adapted car.